Time to Remember, Time to Act

 • Choose a time, date and place that would best serve your event or ceremony.
 On International Overdose Awareness Day (31 August) is preferable, however any day close to the day is fine to encourage the greatest number of people to attend.

-• Write a press release about your event and send it to the local newspaper.
-(Remember this is a sensitive issue and it is best to use open, inclusive language that does not demean or expose someone to possible ridicule).
+• Write a press release about your event and send it to your local media organisations.
+Remember though, this is a sensitive issue and it is best to use open, inclusive language that does not demean or expose someone to possible ridicule.

-For information and downloads to help you organise your event go to Event Tools
+For information and downloads to help you organise your event go to Activity Tools.